-The University of Pennsylvania Tae Kwon Do Club offers special classes to beginners and novices in Tae Kwon Do on Wednesday evenings.
-All members of the University City community interested in learning this Korean martial art, taught in a traditional setting, are welcome to attend.
-New and advance students train together with an emphasis on techniques and mental/physical conditioning geared toward the beginners. [ get started ]
+The University of Pennsylvania Tae Kwon Do Club accepts beginners and novices in Tae Kwon Do to all classes.
+All members of the University City community interested in learning this Korean martial art, taught in a traditional setting, are welcome to attend any class.
+New and advance students train together with an emphasis on techniques and mental/physical conditioning, though beginners are usually introduce to basic technique on a one-to-one basis. [ get started ]

 Wether you are new to Tae Kwon Do or to martial arts all together, you are welcome to come to any or all of our classes.
 Students train together, from beginners to black belts, in a friendly supportive environment with no discrimination towards ability, sex, race, etc. We encourage people to come visit the club so they may decide whether it might offer them what they are looking for in a martial art.